Eduards Andersons: Career

 Andersons was born in Riga then part of Russian Empire.
 He graduated Riga State Gymnasium No.1 and started law studies at the University of Latvia in 1932.
 Andersons played basketball since 1930.
 Since 1933 he played for the university team Universitātes Sports and became a four time Latvian champion (1934-1937).
 He also participated in 1933 International University Games where the Latvian team won the silver medal and in University games in 1935 and 1937 where Latvia won gold.
+He was member of a latvian student fraternity Selonija.

 Overall Andersons played sixteen games for the Latvian national basketball team.
 In 1938 Andersons became chief of the sport department of the Presidium Convent.
-During Nazi occupation of Latvia during World War II Andersons briefly (1943-1944) became chairman of Latvia Basketball Association.
-Andersons was arrested in 1945 and sent to Gulag camp in Sibiria.
+Under the Nazi occupation of Latvia during World War II, Andersons briefly (1943–1944) became chairman of the Latvia Basketball Association.
+Andersons was arrested in 1945 and sent to a Gulag camp in Siberia.
 He was released in 1956 and returned to Latvia.
-Rest of his life he worked in Administration of Trams and Trolleys in Riga.
+For the rest of his life he worked in the administration of trams and trolleys in Riga.
 He died on 29 November 1985.